onap/vnfrqts-requirements/docs/Chapter8.rst

 R-97199 A VNF's Heat Orchestration Template's OS::Nova::Server resource **MUST** contain the attribute "metadata".

-R-46968 VNF’s Heat Orchestration Template’s Resource **MAY** declare the attribute “depends_on:”.
+R-46968 VNF's Heat Orchestration Template's Resource **MAY** declare the attribute "depends_on:".

-R-63137 VNF’s Heat Orchestration Template’s Resource **MAY** declare the attribute “update_policy:”.
+R-63137 VNF's Heat Orchestration Template's Resource **MAY** declare the attribute "update_policy:".

-R-43740 A VNF’s Heat Orchestration Template’s Resource **MAY** declare the attribute “deletion_policy:”.
+R-43740 A VNF's Heat Orchestration Template's Resource **MAY** declare the attribute "deletion_policy:".

-R-78569 A VNF’s Heat Orchestration Template’s Resouce **MAY** declare the attribute “external_id:”.
+R-78569 A VNF's Heat Orchestration Template's Resouce **MAY** declare the attribute "external_id:".

-R-36982 A VNF’s Heat Orchestration template **MAY** contain the “outputs:” section.
+R-36982 A VNF's Heat Orchestration template **MAY** contain the "outputs:" section.

 R-86285 The VNF Heat Orchestration Template **MUST** have a corresponding environment file, even if no parameters are required to be enumerated.